Online programme: Money and Prices - An Introduction to Monetarism

 A structured economic model is adhered to throughout and as such this course provides a solid basis for both strategic and tactical asset allocation decisions as well as macroeconomic forecasting.

-Course Material: The course includes a comprehensive series of specialised readings and video interviews with distinguished economists to guide you through the major changes affecting the world of money in recent years.
+Course Material: The course includes a comprehensive series of specialised readings and pre-recorded video interviews with distinguished economists to guide you through the major changes affecting the world of money in recent years.
 Professors P Booth (St Mary’s University and Vinson Centre, University of Buckingham), F Capie (Bayes Business School), G Wood (University of Buckingham), along with G Stein (Stein Brothers) and J Greenwood (International Monetary Monitor) will comment on topical policy issues and the challenges ahead for central banks and policy makers.

 Assessment: You will be required to complete a case study at the end of each lecture; in addition a 2,500 word essay will be submitted at the end of the course to demonstrate your understanding of the course content and your ability to apply them to real life economic scenarios.